MalphasWats/MalphasWats.github.io/about_me.markdown

 title: About me
 ---

-Hi, my name is Mike Watts, I live in the UK with my Wife and son.
+Hi, my name is Mike Watts, I live in the UK with my wife, son and daughter.
 I'm an ICT Teacher at a local mixed comprehensive school and I am very much a geek.
 When I'm not planning lessons I like tinkering with internet things and taking photos.

 subdimension.co.uk is just a place where I can put the interesting things that I do and write the odd missive about the things that interest me.

 I am more than happy to receive comments about anything here on this site.
 If you want to get in touch, you can use this address: